 While inspired by these teachings, Thoreau’s philosophy eventually took a different path from that of Transcendentalists.
 The two years he spent on the shores of Walden Pond are the most theatrical expression of this shift.
 Transcendentalists hailed Nature from their cozy parlors, but this was not enough for Thoreau.
 He wanted to walk through it.
 He wanted his actions to reflect his thoughts.

 It should not come as a surprise, then, that young Thoreau was also profoundly concerned with politics.
 Walden; or Life in the Woods itself is full of social and economic analyses.
-In fact, during his experience on Walden Pond, Thoreau reinforced his theory and practice of civil disobedience.
+During his experience on Walden Pond, he reinforced his theory and practice of civil disobedience.

 One afternoon, near the end of the first summer, when I went to the village to get a shoe from the cobbler’s, I was seized and put into jail, because, as I have elsewhere related, I did not pay a tax to, or recognize the authority of, the state which buys and sells men, women, and children, like cattle at the door of its senate-house.